-A new County of Orange Cooperative Agreement to implement and fund Total Maximum Daily Load (TMDL) programs and related activities in the Newport Bay Watershed has been prepared for consideration by the funding partners.
+A new agreement has been prepared for consideration by the members of the Newport Bay Watershed Executive Committee to implement and fund Total Maximum Daily Load (TMDL) programs and related activities in the Newport Bay Watershed.
 The new agreement will replace an existing agreement which expired on June 30, 2018.
-Staff recommends that the Board authorize the General Manager to execute the Cooperative Agreement to Fund Total Maximum Daily Load Programs and Related Activities in the Newport Bay Watershed (No. MA-080-18011416) and approve the related Newport Bay Nutrient, Fecal Coliform and Toxics TMDLs Work Plans and Budgets.
+Staff recommends that the Board authorize the General Manager to execute the Cooperative Agreement to Fund Total Maximum Daily Load Programs and Related Activities in the Newport Bay Watershed (No. MA-080-18011416) and to approve the related Newport Bay Nutrient, Fecal Coliform and Toxics TMDLs Work Plans and Budgets.